PushpinderSinghGrewal/currency-conversion-bot/README.md

 ![alt text](https://github.com/PushpinderSinghGrewal/currency-conversion-bot/blob/master/microservices/ui/app/src/image3.png)

-**Contributors**
+## Contributors

 **.
-Pushpinder Singh Grewal** - Responsible for creating the front end using React.js and integrating it with Dialog flow (api.ai).
+Pushpinder Singh Grewal**  (@PushpinderSinghGrewal) -Responsible for creating the front end using React.js and integrating it with Dialog flow (api.ai).
 **.
-Niranjan Dhooli**  - Responsible for creating the backend using Node.js and integrating the webhook with the Hasura APIs.
+Niranjan Dhooli**   (@DHOOLI) -Responsible for creating the backend using Node.js and integrating the webhook with the Hasura APIs.